-The Group's long-term incentives (LTI) rewards executives for high performance and ongoing commitment over a three to five-year horizon and recognises the important role executives play in delivering the long-term growth of the Group.
+and ongoing commitment over a three to five-year horizon and recognises the important role executives play in delivering the long-term growth of the Group.

 As outlined in the notice of meeting for the 2022 Annual General Meeting, the PCRC spent a considerable amount of time considering the remuneration of executives in this period of unprecedented global uncertainty, and it was determined that the Company's and Shareholders' interests would be best served over the course of FY23 by management focussing on delivering a strong balance sheet and generating cash flows.
 Based on these considerations it was proposed that performance rights would be issued under the LTIP (defined below) with respect to the FY23 reporting period and vesting of those rights would be conditional on meeting hurdles in relation to achievement of a stated cash conversion ratio and inventory balance for FY23, as well as continued employment until the end of FY25 (FY23 LTIPS).

-Following the release of the Groups half year results in February 2023 and reflecting on the Group's half-year performance, the KMPs elected to forego the entitlement to the grant of the FY23 LTIPs.
+Following the release of the Groups half year the Group's half-year performance, the KMPs elected to forego the entitlement to the grant of the FY23 LTIPs.